pairshaped/curlingio-docs/docs/getting-started/faq.md

 3. Add the new league to your cart and complete the registration.
 The club credits that were granted from refunding the old league will cover the cost of the new league.

-### Can we sell raffle (50 / 50) tickets on Curling I/O?
+### Can we sell raffle (50 / 50) tickets on Curling IO?

 It depends on which of our payment processors (credit card processors) you are using.
 If you are using SportsPay, then in general yes, raffles should not be an issue.
 If you are using Stripe, then no, absolutely not, since this is categorized as a resitrcted business.

-You cannot use Curling I/O to process online payments for raffle tickets if you are using Stripe.
+You cannot use Curling IO to process online payments for raffle tickets if you are using Stripe.
 Raffles, like 50 / 50 tickets, are considered a "Restricted Business" that we are not licensed for.
 If we find that you are using online payments to sell raffle tickets, your club's ability to process online payments through Stripe will be disabled immediately.
 If you want to do this, you'll need to switch to SportsPay, which can be found in your Club dropdown -> Stripe section.